Transaction Details – General widgets

 List status data

 The first two fields of the widget will always highlight any data on your blacklist or whitelist.
 You can find custom lists at the bottom of the widget.

 We know from experience that fighting fraud is a team sport.
 The notes widget will help your team cooperate when reviewing transactions.

 Using the Notes widget

-Simply start typing a message into the textbox and click on the green arrow to post your note.
-Don't worry, you can always edit your notes if you want to add something or have to fix a typo.
+Start typing a message into the textbox and click the green arrow to post your note.
+Don't worry; you can always edit your notes if you want to add something or have to fix a typo.

 The widget will store notes added by all team members together with a timestamp.
 This means your team can collaborate efficiently simply by using the widget.